Mischa Barton Returns To Instagram With Bizarre Photo Following Hospitalization

 Mischa Barton has posted on Instagram for the first time since being hospitalized last Thursday for displaying erratic behavior outside her West Hollywood apartment.

 Barton posted an Instagram photo on Monday, showing what appears to be a Buddha statue.
-The Instagram photo also shows that the O.C. alum is currently staying at the Verdugo Mountains, which suggests that the actress is taking a break from city life following her harrowing ordeal.
+The Instagram photo also shows that the O.C. alum is currently staying in the Verdugo Mountains, which suggests that the actress is taking a break from city life following her harrowing ordeal.

 Mischa Barton reveals she was spiked by date #rape drug before shock hospitalisation https://t.co/89G1kJ425q